Body-Odor Fetish

 Etymology and clinical lineage

-The clinical label is a nineteenth-century coinage built from Latin olfactus ("smell, the sense of smelling") plus the Greek suffix -philia ("love, attraction"); the parallel synonyms osmolagnia and osphresiolagnia draw on Greek osmḗ / ósphrēsis ("smell") with -lagnia ("lust").
+The clinical label is a modern coinage built from Latin olfactus ("smell, the sense of smelling") plus the Greek suffix -philia ("love, attraction"); the parallel synonyms osmolagnia, osphresiolagnia, and ozolagnia draw on Greek osmḗ / ósphrēsis ("smell") with -lagnia ("lust").
 The erotic significance of odor was a recurring theme for the founders of sexology.
-Richard von Krafft-Ebing's Psychopathia Sexualis (1886) recorded case observations of odor-focused desire among its catalogue of sexual variations, and Havelock Ellis gave smell sustained, dedicated attention in his Studies in the Psychology of Sex: most fully in the long essay "Sexual Selection in Man" (1905), which treats the nose as an underrated organ of attraction.
+Richard von Krafft-Ebing's Psychopathia Sexualis (1886) recorded case observations of odor-focused desire among its catalogue of sexual variations, describing individuals aroused by sniffing body odors such as those of the feet or armpits.
+Sigmund Freud in turn used the term osphresiolagnia for pleasure caused by odors, and Havelock Ellis gave smell sustained attention in his Studies in the Psychology of Sex: most fully in the long essay "Sexual Selection in Man" (1905), which treats the nose as an underrated organ of attraction.
 These works embedded olfactophilia in the broad turn-of-the-century literature on sexual fetishism.

 Modern classification

-Later reference works folded the term into clinical glossaries (Anil Aggrawal's forensic taxonomy (2009), for instance, defines olfactophilia as arousal from body odors) while keeping it among the more benign partialisms.
+Later reference works folded the term into clinical glossaries (Anil Aggrawal's 2009 forensic taxonomy, for instance, defines olfactophilia as arousal from body odors) while keeping it among the more benign partialisms.
 The interest is not separately listed as a disorder in the DSM-5-TR; like most specific fetishes it would only attract a diagnosis of fetishistic disorder if it caused marked distress or impairment.
-The descriptive Wikipedia entry on olfactophilia reflects this status, defining it simply as sexual arousal involving smells and body odors.
+The descriptive Wikipedia entry on olfactophilia reflects this status, defining it as sexual arousal involving smells and body odors.

 In practice